- CAPA Analysis

-Lion Air is an Indonesian hybrid airline based at Jakarta-Soekarno-Hatta International Airport.
+Lion Air is an Indonesian low-cost carrier based at Jakarta-Soekarno-Hatta International Airport.
 Commencing operations in 2000 and based in Jakarta, Lion Air is the largest privately-owned airline in Indonesia.
-The carrier operates a network of scheduled passenger services throughout South East Asia and the Middle East.
+The LCC operates a network of scheduled passenger services throughout South East Asia and the Middle East.

 Location of Lion Air main hub (Jakarta Soekarno-Hatta International Airport)

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Lion Air fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.

 Lion Air Group begins international expansion from Indonesia with Batik Air Australia & India routes

 The Lion Group is preparing to expand in Indonesia’s international market, with several new routes to Australia, India and East Asia.
 Lion is the domestic leader in Indonesia, its three Indonesian airline subsidiaries accounting for approximately half of total domestic capacity.
 However, the group has only a tiny presence in the Indonesian international market, having only five scheduled international destinations.

 The full service subsidiary Batik Air has encountered delays in commencing operations to Australia and India but remains keen on serving both markets with multiple destinations.
 Meanwhile, its Malaysian affiliate Malindo Air is jump starting the group’s entrance in the Indonesia-Australia market with a new fifth freedom route from Bali to Brisbane, which will be launched on 31-Mar-2017.